 As we each discover new methods and techniques individually, we’re eager to share our discoveries with other crafting enthusiasts!
-Here’s 10 of our favorite diamond painting tips we’ve picked up alone way.
+Here are Top 10 Tips and Tricks for Diamond Painting we’ve picked up alone way.

 While this may seem obvious, it’s important to pick something you like to look at for long periods of time.
 Since you will be working closely with the piece, try to pick something that’s fun for you and won’t bore you.